Remember when our high school teachers told us to take class more seriously because college professors would be harder on us than they were?

 Passion breeds success.

-When you find your true passion, you can feel it.
+But when you find your true passion, you can feel it.

-You start to move and live different.
+You start to move & live different.

 Being indecisive and thinking through decisions doesn’t have to be a negative thing.